flufflesamy/Arma3Server/README.md

 ## TODO

-* Clean up Dockerfile to make builds faster
-* Make bot resilient to `SteamQuery` failures
-* Re-visit Exception handling across the board
+* Rebase image to a newer version of Debian
-* Add unit tests
+* Add logging for multiple headless clients
-* Run `autopep8` and `pylint` as part of CI